 Season: Pomelo trees mainly produce fruits from August to October.

 How to eat: Usually consumed raw without the thick rind, or you can enjoy it in the form of juices, desserts, fruit salads, and beverages (alcoholic and non-alcoholic).

 2. Limau Kasturi (Calamansi)

-Limau kasturi (or calamansi, calamondin, etc.) is a native fruit in the Philippines, Malaysia, Indonesia, Southeast Asia, and southern China.
+Limau kasturi (or calamansi, calamondin, etc.) is an indigenous fruit in Indonesia, the Philippines, Malaysia, Southeast Asia, and southern China.
 Calamansi may look a bit like tangerine because it crosses between kumquat and mandarin orange.